Dismiss Modal

 Making Your Home Safe for Children

-You want your home to be a safe haven for your kids.
-Yet thousands of children are hurt or killed in home incidents.
-With a little care, many incidents can be prevented.
-This sheet gives you tips on keeping all areas of your home safe for children.
+Every year, thousands of children are hurt or killed in home incidents.
+But with a little care, many incidents can be prevented.